10 Snake Species Native To Zimbabwe

 egg eating snake (Dasypeltis medici)

-© Wikimedia Commons User: jklamo – CC BY-SA 4.0
+© Wikimedia Commons User: Jklamo – CC BY-SA 4.0

-Another of the Dasypeltis egg-eating family.
-This species inhabits the extreme east of South Africa (Zululand), then continues northwards through Mozambique, into a sizeable portion of eastern Zimbabwe.
-Eastern egg eaters measure up to 90cm, and are incredibly skilled at finding bird eggs, as though they’re tracking a beeping homing device.
-They swallow them whole, and crack the shells open with specially modified vertebrae.
-This egg-shattering spine has been evolved by completely unrelated snakes, such as Japanese ratsnakes.
-Eastern egg eater snakes live in moist savannahs and evergreen forests, top locations for birds to lay their eggs.
-Yellow-streaked bulbul eggs are one confirmed meal.
+Eastern egg eaters measure up to 90cm, and are incredibly skilled at finding bird eggs.
+They’re so effective at sussing out their hidden locations that it’s like they’re tracking a beeping homing device.
+They swallow these eggs whole, and crack the shells open from within using specially modified vertebrae.
+This egg-shattering spine has been evolved by several completely unrelated snakes worldwide, such as Japanese ratsnakes.

 10 Striped skaapsteker